 A comma-separated list of IP addresses appended by the intermediaries the request traveled through.
 If you are running proxies inside GCP that append data to the

 X-forward-Forheader, then your software must take into account the existence and number of those proxies.
-Only the second-to-last and last entry in the list are provided by the load balancer.
+Only the <immediate client IP> and <global forwarding rule external IP> entries are provided by the load balancer.
 All other entries in the list are passed along without verification.
-The second-to-last entry is the client that connected directly to the load balancer.
-The last entry is the external IP address of the load balancer's forwarding rule.
+The <immediate client IP> entry is the client that connected directly to the load balancer.
+The <global forwarding rule external IP> entry is the external IP address of the load balancer's forwarding rule.
 If there are more entries than that, then the first entry in the list is the address of the original client.
-Other entries before the second-to-last entry represent other proxies that forwarded the request along to the load balancer.
+Other entries before the <immediate client IP> entry represent other proxies that forwarded the request along to the load balancer.

 X-Cloud-Trace-Context: <trace-id>/<span-id>;<trace-options>(requests only)

 URL maps define matching patterns for URL-based routing of requests to the appropriate backend services.
 A default service is defined to handle any requests that do not match a specified host rule or path matching rule.
 In some situations, such as the cross-region load balancing example, you might not define any URL rules and rely only on the default service.
 For content-based routing of traffic, the URL map allows you to divide your traffic by examining the URL components to send requests to different sets of backends.

 SSL certificates are used by target HTTPS proxies to securely route incoming HTTPS requests to backend services defined in a URL map.